arielgee/Sage-Like/.misc/tasks.md

 * mention in the description (readme) that only my Sage preference were implemented

+* BUG: elm is null in common.js when changing feeds folder and sidebar is open;  I think its one of the panels
 * write a features list !!!!
 * add screenshots with the context menus.
 * replace options screenshot.